-- adjusting the amount of ordinary dividends paid to shareholders;

-maintaining a dividend investment plan;

-- maintaining a dividend investment pi

-- raising or returning capital; and

-- raising or repaying debt for working capital requirements, capital expenditure and acquisitions.
+- adjusting the amount of ordinary dividends paid to shareholders; - maintaining a dividend investment plan; - raising or returning capital; and - raising or repaying debt for working capital requirements, capital expenditure and acquisitions.

 Wesfarmers regularly monitors its capital requirements using various benchmarks, with the main internal measures being cash interest cover, debt cover and fixed charges cover.
 The principal external measures are the Group's credit ratings from Standard & Poor's and Moody's.